3 Best Hiking Trails in Richmond, CA

 Richmond, CA 94801 Directions

-Playground Public Restrooms Picnic Tables Barbecue Grill Bicycling Birding Camping Fishing Hiking and Nature Trail Horse/Equestrian Trail Picnic Restroom Facilities Snorkeling Swimming & Wildlife
+Playground Public Restrooms Picnic Tables Barbecue Grill Bicycling Birding Camping Fishing Hiking Nature Trail Horse/Equestrian Trail Picnic Restroom Facilities Snorkeling Swimming Wildlife

-Miller/Knox Regional Shoreline offers facilities such as a small beach, paved paths, a fishing pier, water fountains, hiking trails in the views of the hills, and a small pier.
+Miller/Knox Regional Shoreline covers over 295 acres of nature areas and offers facilities such as a small beach, paved paths, a fishing pier, water fountains, hiking trails with views of the hills, and a small pier.
 This is the best place for fishing, walking, biking, hiking, exercising, and jogging.
-There is a playground that is big enough for a big party and a picnic area with around 40 tables and grills, plus visitors can bring their own.
-This is an excellent spot for children to run as the family eats dinner, watches the sunset, and walks your dog while enjoying the scenery.
+The trail also features a spacious playground that is big enough for a large party and a picnic area with around 40 tables and grills.
+This is an excellent spot for children to run while the family eats dinner, watches the sunset, and walks their dog while enjoying the scenery.
+Miller/Knox Regional Shoreline also ensures various amenities like barbecue grills, public restrooms, picnic tables, kid-friendly hikes, and a wheelchair-accessible parking lot for visitors' comfort.

 Reviews | Play Video | Write a Review